-Agriculture is the largest industry on Earth and the least digitized.
-Changing that requires more than technology — it requires voices in every room where decisions about food systems are made.
-The Watoko Fellowship places one person per country at that intersection: someone who understands the ground truth of farming in their market and carries the conviction that intelligence infrastructure can transform it.
-These are not employees.
-They are evangelists, connectors, and representatives of a future that most of the world hasn't imagined yet.
+The Watoko Fellowship places one Fellow per country at that intersection: someone who understands the ground truth of farming in their market and carries the conviction that biological intelligence infrastructure can rebuild it.
+Fellows are not employees.
+They are advocates, connectors, and representatives of a future most of the world has not yet imagined — elected for a year of active work and a lifetime in the community that follows.

-~4 hrs/monthIdentify cooperatives, institutions, and buyers in your market.
+Identify cooperatives, institutions, and buyers in your market.
 Make introductions.
 Open doors that only a local voice can open.

-~3 hrs/monthHost local meetups, attend agricultural conferences, and represent Watoko at industry gatherings.
+Host local meetups, attend agricultural conferences, and represent Watoko at industry gatherings.
 Be the face of the mission in your country.

-~2 hrs/monthReport market insights, farmer needs, and technology gaps back to Watoko.
+Report market insights, farmer needs, and technology gaps back to Watoko.
 Your perspective shapes the product roadmap for your region.

-~1 hr/monthOnce a year, every Fellow in the world converges on Kampala, Uganda — the heartland of the mission — for four days that change everything.
+Once a year, every Fellow in the world converges on Kampala, Uganda — the heartland of the mission — for four days of keynotes, field visits, strategy, and cross-continental community.
+The gathering that sets the year.

 Keynotes from Watoko leadership and invited speakers.
 Strategy sessions on the year ahead.
 Field visits to farms actively using Watoko technology.
-Workshops on storytelling, partnership building, and agricultural intelligence.
+Workshops on storytelling, partnership building, and biological intelligence.
 Cross-continental networking that no video call can replicate.

 The founding team.
 Investors.
 Researchers.
 Policymakers.
-Every other Fellow — from Nairobi to Sao Paulo, from London to Jakarta.
+Every other Fellow — from Nairobi to São Paulo, from London to Jakarta.
 The people building the future of food systems, in person, with no screens between you.

 Fellows cover their own travel to Kampala.
 Watoko covers housing, meals, and all event logistics for the full duration.
 Four days.
 No cost once you arrive.